phelstab/blocksec/_sources/book/0_2_concepts.md

 ## Proof of Work (PoW)
 * random selection prone to attacks -> nodes should prove they did work required to propose a new block
-* concept adapted from digital tokens by Hal Finney in 2004 through the idea of "reusable proof of work" using SHA-1
+* concept adapted from digital tokens by Hal Finney in 2004 through the idea of "reusable proof of work" using SHA-1 {cite}`nakamotoinstituteRPOWReusable:online`
   * each node of the network is calculating a hash value of the block header
   * the first node to find a hash value below a certain threshold is allowed to propose a new block
   * when reaching the target value, it broadcasts the block to other nodes